-When application materials are received by the Graduate School, they are processed and sent to the desired degree program for review.
+After all application materials are received by the Office of Graduate Studies the application is complete and is released to the desired degree program for review.
 The review is conducted according to the process developed and approved by the faculty of that degree program.
-The degree program transmits its decision to the Dean of the Graduate School, who then notifies the applicant.
+The degree program transmits its decision back to the Office of Graduate Studies, which then notifies the applicant.
 The decision of the degree program is final and may not be appealed.